-While studying the history of the MS, from time to time I run into remarkable, funny, coincidental or otherwise interesting points related to the manuscript or its owner Wilfrid Voynich, that are otherwise not too important.
+While studying the history of the MS, from time to time I run into remarkable, funny, coincidental or otherwise interesting points related to the manuscript or its owner Wilfrid Voynich, that, otherwise, are not too important.
 They are collected on this page.
 Newer stories are added at the top.
-(That also explains the rather unusual numbering of footnotes).
+(This also explains the rather unusual numbering of footnotes).

 In this volume we can find several contributions and full reproduction of the most enigmatic and mysterious book preserved in the Library of the Roman College.